norseghost/norseghost.github.io/_guides/a-nerds-guide-to-writing-papers-for-au.md

 # Output

 Congratulations!
-You have written (maybe following another guide, or, in my case, lots of beard-scratching and browsing the [TeX StackExchange]) something of hopeful academic value.
+You have written (maybe following another guide, or, in my case, lots of beard-scratching and browsing the [TeX StackExchange][texsx]) something of hopeful academic value.

 ## PDF